joelhelbling/shifty/README.md

 expedient if each item could be processed though all operations before the next one is begun.

-This is the design paradigm which stepladder makes easy.
+This is the design paradigm which shifty makes easy.
 Although all the workers in your assembly line can be coded in the same context (which is one of the big selling points of the daisy-chaining of enumerable methods,incidentally), you also get the advantage of passing each item